Trouble (2019 film)

-Trouble, also known as Dog Gone Trouble, is a 2019 computer-animated comedy family film, directed by Kevin Johnson, and starring Sean "Big Sean" Anderson, Pamela Adlon, and Lucy Hale.
-It was the final film role of Betty White before her death in 2021.
+Trouble, also known as Dog Gone Trouble, is a 2019 animated comedy film, directed by Kevin Johnson, and starring Sean "Big Sean" Anderson, Pamela Adlon, and Lucy Hale.
+It was the final film role of Betty White before her death in 2021 (not counting her appearance in the 2022 documentary Betty White: A Celebration, which was released posthumously).

+It was also dedicated in memory of executive producer, Conrad Vernon's dog, Linus who died in 2017.

-The film was released on May 28, 2021 by Netflix.
+The film was released on May 28, 2021, by Netflix.

 Plot

 Trouble is a pampered dog, living the good life in a mansion with his wealthy, elderly owner, Mrs. Sarah Vanderwhoozie, under the care of her loyal butler, James, and famed animal trainer Cesar Millan.
 One day, after his owner dies due to natural causes, he is left alone and unaware in her mansion.
 Claire and Norbert, Mrs. Vanderwhoozie's niece and nephew, arrive to claim their inheritance.
-While discarding of her belongings and planning to sell other items that are priceless, they accidentally and unknowingly get rid of Trouble, whom they show instant dislike and apathy towards.
-Nevertheless, in order to rightfully inherit their aunt's fortune, Claire and Norbert must first be willing and able to bond and take care of Trouble within three days, until they can sign the contract entrusted by their aunt's lawyer, Mr. Macbain, much to their reluctance.
-Realizing that Trouble is missing, they hire Thurman Sanchez, an expert animal tracker, to find him in time before the deadline.
+While discarding her belongings and planning to sell other priceless items, they accidentally and unknowingly get rid of Trouble, whom they show instant dislike and apathy.
+Nevertheless, to rightfully inherit their aunt's fortune, Claire and Norbert must first be willing and able to bond and take care of Trouble within three days, until they can sign the contract entrusted by their aunt's lawyer, Mr. Macbain, much to their reluctance.
+Realizing that Trouble is missing, they hire Thurman Sanchez, an Ace Ventura-esque but expert animal tracker, to find him before the deadline.

 Having made it out of the truck carrying away his owner's belongings, and after learning the truth about her death, Trouble accidentally messes up a group of red squirrels' nut storage in their tree.
 As payback, the squirrels steal his collar and run off, leaving Trouble lost, alone, and looking like a stray.
 In the city, Trouble meets a stray dog named Rousey while trying to get a meal from a meat truck, which results in a chase through a restaurant owned by famed chef Ludo Lefebvre; a wannabe-singer pizza delivery girl named Zoe Bell also loses one of her pizzas.
-After another encounter with the squirrels while spending the night with Rousey outdoors, Trouble enters a dog park where he meets domestic dogs Norm, Gizmo, Bella, and Tippy, who somewhat help him find a home by having him play in traffic, where he gets picked up by Zoe, and is taken to her apartment.
+After another encounter with the squirrels, while spending the night with Rousey outdoors, Trouble enters a dog park where he meets domestic dogs Norm, Gizmo, Bella, and Tippy, who somewhat help him find a home by having him play in traffic, where he gets picked up by Zoe, and is taken to her apartment.
 Though only temporary until she can find where he belongs, and hoping to avoid her landlord finding out, Zoe and Trouble begin to bond.
 Zoe writes a song for a singing competition she plans to enter, and fashions a new collar for Trouble.